Investment Banking in Singapore

 Investment Banking in Singapore – Services Offered

-Even if Singapore has a different market in investment banking than UK and USA, the services offered are almost same.
+Even if Singapore has a different market in investment banking than the UK and the USA, the services offered are almost the same.
 Let’s have a look at the services offered by the top-notch and local investment banks in Singapore –

-- Equity and equity-linked offerings: This is one of the most significant services offered by Singaporean investment banks.
-They advise companies on diverse equity related products and offerings.
+- Equity and Equity-Linked Offerings: This is one of the most significant services offered by Singaporean investment banks.
+They advise companies on diverse equity-related products and offerings.
 These investment banks guide their clients to finance projects and improve upon strategic initiatives.
-They also advise companies on the size, type, structure, pricing, and timing of any equity related products/offerings like block trades, right issues, capital raising, and convertible securities offerings.
+They also advise companies on the size, type, structure, pricing, and timing of any equity-related products/offerings like block tradesBlock TradesBlock Trades are securities that are bought and traded in bulk quantities by an investor, and they involve negotiations of a large number of equity and bond securities that are traded between two parties, usually with the assistance of an investment banker, at an appropriately arranged price and outside of the stock market to minimize the effect on the security's price., rights issues, capital raising, and convertible securities offerings.

 - Private Placements: Singaporean investment banks provide a wide range of services in private equity for both listed and private companies.
-The offerings these banks provide are pre-IPO convertible securities, growth capital, mezzanine debt and equity etc.
+The offerings these banks provide are pre-IPOPre-IPOA pre-IPO is a placement method whereby the company offers its stocks in large blocks to the private investors at a discounted price before these shares are listed on the stock exchange for public trading. convertible securities, growth capital, mezzanine debt, and equity, etc.

-Investment banking is strongest in Singapore if we compare with the standing of the private equity market.
-That’s why there are many investment banks in Singapore which offer great services and maintain a great, cordial relationship with clients.
+Investment banking is strongest in Singapore if we compare it with the standing of the private equity market.
+That’s why there are many top investment banks in Singapore that offer great services and maintain a great, cordial relationship with clients.

-Here’s a list of investment banks that are most notable –
+Here’s a list of top investment banks in Singapore that are most notable –

 - Goldman Sachs